 Living in an off-campus student apartment doesn't mean that you have to miss out on the traditional college experience.
 Student apartments in Tallahassee offer their residents several opportunities to have fun and meet new people.
+Especially with accessible roommate matching services these days, students of different colleges have the chance to connect.
+For example, a student living in TCC off campus housing could likely be matched up with an FSU student thanks to the schools close proximity.
 Designed to appeal to a diverse audience, there are bound to be some events that you just can't resist.
 Fill up your social calendar with pool parties, potlucks, karaoke contests and movie screenings.
 Use these activities as a way to relax and get to know your neighbors – plus there's usually some type of free food involved!

 Need a night out?
 Take advantage of nearby restaurants, bars and boutique shops.
 Near your Tallahassee student apartment you'll find yummy food spots like Tally Thai for sushi and Gordo's for Cuban cuisine.
 To watch the game and cheer on the Noles, head on over to Ken's Tavern or Bullwinkle's Saloon.
 For a day in, invite friends and family over for some poolside fun in the sun, or have leg day in the fitness center with your workout buddy.
 If you're tired of your human friends, spend a day with your dog at the park.
 Many FSU apartments are pet-friendly, so your furry pal will feel right at home.
 In an apartment the opportunities are truly endless!

 When is the best time to sign a student apartment lease for Fall semester?